Diagnosing Hemophilia in Children

 Parents may first notice symptoms when a child begins crawling or walking, which can lead to large bruises, swollen joints, or refusal to use a painful arm or leg.
 A mouth injury or routine dental care, which usually begins during toddlerhood, may also bring symptoms to light.

-Doctors at Hassenfeld Children’s Hospital of New York at NYU Langone can diagnose the condition while a child is in the womb, or during infancy or childhood.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone can diagnose the condition while a child is in the womb, or during infancy or childhood.
 If you’re planning a pregnancy, you and your partner may consider genetic testing if you have a family history of hemophilia.

 Prenatal Genetic Tests